Diary Of A Busker Day 379 Thursday May 30th 2013 Winchester High Street 1. Opposite Oxfam. Time: 4:27-5:13pm 2. Opposite Vodafone. Time: 5:25-6:08pm

-There’s a bloke setting up a puppet busker(!) near The Butter Cross, and Mike(?) and his mandolin around the corner from Vodafone, so I go down the road…when I’m going past the TINC shop, I can see the short bloke’s working today – the one who I’m sure doesn’t like me – he switches some music on whenever I start up.
-It’s a FACT – it’s not imagination!
+There’s a man setting up a puppet busker(!) near The Buttercross, and Mike(?) and his mandolin around the corner from Vodafone, so I go down the road…when I’m going past the TINC shop, I can see the short bloke’s working today – the one who I’m sure doesn’t like me – he switches some music on whenever I start up.
+It’s a FACT, it’s not my imagination!
 Anyway, I start setting up and a minute later I look up and he’s at the shop doorway looking at me.
-When he sees me see HIM, he quickly disappears back in his shop…and there it is – he’s switched on the music!
+When he sees me see HIM, he quickly disappears back in his shop…and there it is, he’s switched on the music!
 Not nearly as loud as he sometimes does, but it’s there.

 I decide not to stay here too long just in case he comes across.
 This is the guy the Scottish piper said came out and told him to fuck off, as I recall.
 I hope he doesn’t do that to me.
-If I get angry, I might lose my temper.
-He wouldn’t like that.
+If I get angry, I might lose my temper and he wouldn’t like that.
 He DOES come out during my stint, to put something in the rubbish bin a few steps in front of the shop, and when he does, he looks at me, turns to go back and throws his arms wide to someone standing outside the shop next to his.
 Yeah, you gesticulate all you want, just don’t come over.
-Yep, he’s a twat but at least he doesn’t come over – good.
 No, I’m definitely not imagining it.
-No, he doesn’t like buskers: Son of Timpson Man!
+No, he doesn’t like buskers (or at least those that play bagpipes or fingerstyle guitar).
+Maybe he’s Son of Timpson Man!

-A minute later, I bump into Ragtime Phillip and we exchange promised tabs: he gets the one I’ve done for Girl and I get the one he’s done for Killing Me Softly, the song he did on my guitar a few months ago near The Butter Cross.
+A minute later, I bump into Ragtime Phillip and we exchange promised tabs.
+He gets the one I’ve done for Girl and I get the one he’s done for Killing Me Softly, the song he did on my guitar a few months ago near The Buttercross.
 Then, a bit further up, Big Issue Simon asks how I’ve done.
-I tell him the truth – ‘Not very well, but I came out late, though’.
-‘What’s that one you do…do do do, do dooo, do dooo’, he asks, humming The Third Man.
+I tell him the truth – ‘Not very well, but I came out late.’
+‘What’s that one you do…do do do, do dooo, do dooo,’ – he’s do-doing The Third Man.
 The truth again – ‘The Third Man.
-From a film from 1949’.
+It’s from a film from 1949.’
 ‘Oh right.
 I do that one as well (I can’t remember the last time I saw him with a guitar, not playing one, anyway.
 He had one slung over his shoulder a couple of years ago)…not like you, though.
-I just do the notes – do do do, do dooo’, he does it again.
-‘Ah’, I say, ‘You do the melody.
-The three notes, next to each other’.
-‘Yeah’.
+I just do the notes – do do do, do dooo.’
+‘Ah, you do the melody, the three notes next to each other.’
+‘Yeah.’
 ‘Oh well, that’s the main thing.
 That’s what everyone knows.’

-A bit further up, Mike’s gone so I set up…and almost make up for the money I didn’t make down the road.
+A bit further up, Mike (if that’s his name) has gone, so I set up…and almost make up for the money I didn’t make down the road.
 At 5:57, the guy from TINC passes me, glancing very briefly at me, expressionless.
-The twat.

-Earlier in the day, me and Doll went to the hub of civilisation – Basingstoke, and there, next to the Baskin Robbins ice-cream kiosk in Festival Place, was Kai, the violinist busker.
-He stopped playing to chat with me and we somehow got talking about airplanes and he got out his phone and showed me all these amazing paintings he’d done of planes from the 50s and 60s in flight.
-In fact he showed me a photo of a poster he’d done for an air tattoo, with loads of planes on it and I’m sure I’ve seen the poster.
+Earlier in the day, I happened to be in Basingstoke (the hub of the western world) and came across Korean violinist Kai busking in Festival Place – the shopping mall.
+He was on a break and he showed me a photo of a poster he’d done for an air tattoo, with loads of planes on it and I’m sure I’ve seen the poster.
 He said he’d presented some of the paintings to the pilots and been invited to a special event marking the 50th anniversary of something or other.
 He told me a story of an old Second World War veteran, who years later went to Berlin to try to find where his friend’s plane was shot down, and he found the place, and after excavation, they found the body!

-(I managed to get hold of her after days of phoning but the personal liability insurance was so much, I didn’t bother pursuing it.
-Oh well, it might have been warmer but I didn’t fancy being stuck in one place in a shopping mall).
+Anyway, Kai gave me the number of the woman in charge of the busking activity in the mall so when I got back, I phoned and left a message.
+I thought I’d give it a go as it would make a change from Winchester, once in a while.
+I managed to get hold of her after days of phoning but the personal liability insurance was so much, I didn’t bother pursuing it.
+Maybe it was for the best – it might have been warmer but I didn’t fancy being stuck in one place in a shopping mall…in Basingstoke!